 I look at the table of content and some abstracts in several journals, and, last week, one abstract really caught my attention.
 Here is how it begins:

 “Globalization magnifies the problems that affect all people and that require large-scale human cooperation, for example, the overharvesting of natural resources and human-induced global warming.
 However, what does globalization imply for the cooperation needed to address such global social dilemmas?
 Two competing hypotheses are offered.
 One hypothesis is that globalization prompts reactionary movements that reinforce parochial distinctions among people.
 Large-scale cooperation then focuses on favoring one’s own ethnic, racial, or language group.
 The alternative hypothesis suggests that globalization strengthens cosmopolitan attitudes by weakening the relevance of ethnicity, locality, or nationhood as sources of identification.
 In essence, globalization, the increasing interconnectedness of people worldwide, broadens the group boundaries within which individuals perceive they belong.
 We test these hypotheses…”

 Are humans getting better at living together, as one hopes, or are we heading towards a world of moral, political and material misery, as one may fear?
 This is indeed a major issue, and I would welcome any contribution to a better understanding of it.
-So I read the paper, "Globalization and human cooperation" by Nancy R. Buchan, Gianluca Grimalda Rick Wilson, Marilynn Brewer, Enrique Fatas, and Margaret Foddy (PNAS March 17, 2009 vol. 106 no. 11 4138-4142).
-The paper is available here.
+So I read the paper, “Globalization and human cooperation” by Nancy R. Buchan, Gianluca Grimalda Rick Wilson, Marilynn Brewer, Enrique Fatas, and Margaret Foddy (PNAS, March 17, 2009 vol. 106 no. 11 4138-4142).

 Could an experiment really help us decide between an optimistic and a pessimistic view?
 Here is what the authors did.